 You will find your customer account number in the upper right hand corner of your El Paso Electric bill.
 This identifies your account number in EPE's records.
 Please use this number when requesting information about your account.

-Are there any assistance programs that can assist me during a difficult financial time?
+Are there any assistance programs in Texas that can assist me during a difficult financial time?

-There are several agencies that are able to assist customers.
+There are several agencies in Texas that are able to assist customers.
 Read More

 Contact El Paso Electric